-Alderman Michele Smith is currently serving her second term as Alderman of the 43rd Ward, after winning reelection in 2015.
-The 43rd Ward encompasses the vibrant Lakefront communities of Lincoln Park, the Gold Coast and Old Town and is one of the social, cultural and economic hubs of the City of Chicago.
+Alderman Michele Smith is serving her second term as Alderman of the 43rd Ward; the ward encompasses the vibrant Lakefront communities of Lincoln Park, the Gold Coast and Old Town and is a critical social, cultural and economic hub of the City of Chicago.

-After her time in the US Attorney’s Office, Alderman Smith joined Navistar International Corporation, and was later named the General Counsel for the Engine Group, a $2.5 Billion subsidiary.
-In her capacity as the General Counsel, she led the company’s intellectual property management and patent litigation group, as well as the corporate law division.
-During her time at Navistar, she participated in the team that helped reform Navistar’s retiree health care liabilities and was actively involved in attempts to reduce the corporation’s carbon footprint, leading the team responsible for enacting changes in the Clean Air Act to reduce diesel emissions to near zero by 2007.
+Alderman Smith next spent 16 years at Navistar International Corporation, becoming General Counsel for the Engine Group, a $2.5 Billion subsidiary, She led the company’s intellectual property management and patent litigation group, as well as the corporate law division.
+Among many other accomplishments, she participated in the team that helped reform Navistar’s retiree health care liabilities, preserving benefits while preventing a company bankruptcy.

 Returning to public service as Alderman in 2011, Smith has placed a premium on providing constituent services to the people she serves.
 Her constituent service office fulfills more than 14,000 individual residential service requests per year for the citizens of the 43rd Ward.

 During her tenure, the ward has seen major improvements to our infrastructure, including new streets, critical improvements to sewer lines and water mains, new sidewalks and hundreds of new trees.
 The ward has also benefitted from beautification efforts such as murals at the Armitage El stop and in the Division Street pedestrian underpass.
 Pedestrian safety is a focus, with Alderman Smith having CDOT build new pedestrian crossings to service the Green City Market, the Lincoln Park Zoo and Supera Park.